Digital Will: How to Protect your Online Presence

 Writing a legal Will is almost always associated with passing down money, heirlooms and property to loved ones when you pass.
 But now, with so many of our assets being online, your Will should protect more than physical assets.
 To help protect your online presence, you need what’s called a digital Will.

-What is a digital Will?
+What is a Digital Will?

-A digital will is a document that tells your loved ones how to handle your digital presence and assets after you pass away.
-Digital wills can include the usernames and passwords to your digital assets and who you choose to take responsibility for the account.
+A digital Will is a document that tells your loved ones how to handle your digital presence and assets after you pass away.
+Digital Wills can include the usernames and passwords to your digital assets and who you choose to take responsibility for the account.

 Digital assets in a traditional Will

-All the property you own, you can distribute through a valid will or trust.
+All the property you own, you can distribute through a valid Will or trust.
 However, the question of who owns what in digital environments is tricky.
 Digital assets include social media, email, blogs, URLs and more.

 Your ownership of this media after death will depend on the terms of use agreement when you sign up for the online service.
 For example, Facebook allows you to nominate a legacy contact, and that person becomes responsible for your account after you pass away.